opringle/text_classification/README.md

 I want to do everything on a huge dataset also (4GB of transit data is fine)

 store cmbc data in haddop on your machine?

+1) need to be training the model in EMR
+2) need to be hosting the data in amazon s3 bucket
+3) decide whether or not to serialize the model